iamkentleom/temp-file-share/README.md

 # TempFileShare

-> Share disappearing text to anyone.
+> Share disappearing files to anyone.

 You can visit it [here](https://temp-file-share.firebaseapp.com).